SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 but adding a ``Self`` requirement to the protocol doesn't allow for the type erasure that happens when you use the protocol as a type.

-All of these limitations are the cost of the flexibility to return any type that conforms to the protocol.
+Using a protocol type as the return type for a function gives you the flexibility to return any type that conforms to the protocol.
+However, the cost of that flexibility is that some operations aren't possible on the returned values.
+The example above shows how the ``==`` operator isn't available --- it depends on specific type information that isn't preserved by using a protocol type.

 Another problem with this approach is that the shape transformations don't nest.
-The result of flipping a triangle is a value of type ``Shape``, and the ``protoFlip(_:)`` function takes an argument of some type that conforms to the ``Shape`` protocol, but a value of a protocol type doesn't conform to that protocol.
+The result of flipping a triangle is a value of type ``Shape``, and the ``protoFlip(_:)`` function takes an argument of some type that conforms to the ``Shape`` protocol.
+However, a value of a protocol type doesn't conform to that protocol;
+the value returned by ``protoFlip(_:)`` doesn't conform to ``Shape``.
-This means code like ``protoFlip(protoFlip(smallTriange))`` that applies multiple transformations doesn't compile.
+This means code like ``protoFlip(protoFlip(smallTriange))`` that applies multiple transformations is invalid because the flipped shape isn't a valid argument to ``protoFlip(_:)``.

 In contrast,
 opaque types preserve the identity of the underlying type.